 Given this background, we – along with our co-authors − conducted a survey of 75 companies to understand their views on the growth potential of this sector and what policies can support the growth (Mukherjee et al. 2017)3.
 We find that companies, on average, estimate a 14% growth of the organic food market in 2017 but the growth rate can be 20%, on average, in the next five years, if supported by the right policy.

 Specifically, the companies want the government to implement the NPOP standards in the domestic market, which will help to have guidelines for product labelling and standardisation based on international best practices, ensure a premium price for the produce and, eradicate fraudulent and malpractices.
 The implementation of NPOP standards by FSSAI will enable India to sign bilateral equivalence arrangements/mutual recognition of standards and procedure agreements with major trading partners such as EU, Canada, and US.
 Such agreements will reduce the cost of exports as the importing country recognises laboratory test results, organic labels, logos, and standards of the exporting countries.
 Also, implementation of NPOP for imports will ensure that quality products are imported into India.
 Today, in the absence of a sound policy, we find that some traders are mixing conventional and organic food products and selling the products in the domestic market as organic at a premium price.
-Not only is this harmful for consumers’ health, the latter are skeptical of buying organic products in the absence of regulation ensuring the authenticity of the produce.
+Not only is this harmful for consumers’ health, the latter are sceptical of buying organic products in the absence of regulation ensuring the authenticity of the produce.
 The NPOP logo is a mark of identification and authenticity of the products and is recognised by India’s key trading partners.
 Hence, it can be adopted by the FSSAI.

 We also find that while the companies recognise that the government has implemented reforms such as the single goods and services tax (GST), which will benefit businesses, too may reforms and changes have also led to an uncertain business environment.
 The companies pointed out that a vision document of the government on organic food, laying down the short- and long-term objectives and policies for development of this sector, will reduce operational uncertainties and help them to invest.